February 27, 2009

 cranberry bliss bars

 If you're a regular to Starbucks then you've surely come across these cranberry bliss bars.
-I never bought one at Starbucks because they are so overpriced--just like my latte's, but I was always curious to try and recreate them at home.
+I never bought one at Starbucks because they are so overpriced.
+Why not try and recreate them at home?
 Obviously we see something we love in a store, cafe, or mostly on one of our favorite food blogs, vowing to make them ASAP.
 Of course ASAP never happens.
 And then after the holidays have come and gone, that's when I decide to make them.
 I didn't know those bars were seasonal, oh well.

 They were OK.
 They tasted really good without the frosting, at least I thought, but then I can be fussy.
 The next time I make these I am going to try Shelby's version; those look much tastier.
 These photos were too pretty to not post.